moustafa-hasan/Explore-US-Bikeshare-Data-Project/README.md

 # Explore US Bikeshare Data
 ###### **Udacity Data Analyst Degree - Project**
 ## Overview
-In this project, I will make use of Python to explore data related to bike-sharing systems for three major cities in the United States - Chicago, New York, and Washington.
-I will write code to import data and answer interesting questions about it by calculating descriptive statistics.
-I will also write a script that takes initial input to create an interactive experience in the device to present these stats.
+In this project, I used Python to explore data related to bike-sharing systems for three major cities in the United States - Chicago, New York, and Washington.
+I added the code needed to import data and answer interesting questions about it by calculating descriptive statistics.
+I also added a script that takes initial input to create an interactive experience in the device to present these stats.

 ## What Software Do I Need?